Obús

 Obús is a Spanish heavy metal band founded in Madrid, Spain in 1980.
-They stood out because they took the risk of making a big spectacle in their concerts, to reach to the level of other international heavy metal bands.
-In addition, the lyrics they write and the feelings they transmit connect with the people that follow them.
-As they said in an interview: "All our songs, some more and some less, have a meaning".
-Far away from renouncing to their genre, they have always claimed that they were a heavy metal band, and they wrote a song about this genre in their first album called, "Dosis de Heavy Metal".
-In 2012, because of their 30th anniversary, they did a tour around Spain.
+They are known for spectacular live concerts.

 History

+Formation

-Early in 1980, two young men from Madrid, Juan Luis Serrano and Francisco Laguna, (bass and guitar), who had been together in other bands such as Red Box or Madrid 20, decided to form Obús.
+Juan Luis Serrano and Francisco Laguna, (bass and guitar), who had been together in other bands such as Red Box or Madrid 20, formed Obús in Madrid early in 1980.

+Success

-In 1981, they won the Rock festival of Villa de Madrid, and they opened for the veteran band, Barón Rojo.
+In 1981, they won the Rock festival of Villa de Madrid, and opened for the already established band, Barón Rojo.
 Soon after, they recorded Prepárate, produced by record producer and Spanish singer Tino Casal.
-This first album was successful and their popularity rose.
-The song that gives the name to the album reached the number 1 in the 40 Principales radio station, the Spanish Top 40 chart.
+This first album was successful and the title song peaked at number 1 in the 40 Principales radio station, the Spanish Top 40 chart.
 On 6 November 1981, the band presented the album in a massive concert at the Real Madrid stadium.

 Their 1982 album, Poderoso como el Trueno (produced as well by Tino Casal), and their following release, El que Más (1984), saw a high volume of album sales.
 This last album was recorded with sound engineer Mark Dodson (producer of Judas Priest), and included the popular hits, "El que más", "Autopista", "La raya", "FM", "Alguien" and "Viviré".
 "Alguien" was written by Adrian Smith from Iron Maiden.
-Obús fought for the relevance of the Spanish heavy metal, giving big concerts in different festivals such as the concerts of June 1985 in the Casa de Campo, in the Spanish Communist Party (PCE) annual festival, in front of over 20,000 people.
+Obús performed at big concerts festivals such as the concerts of June 1985 in the Casa de Campo, in the Spanish Communist Party (PCE) annual festival, in front of over 20,000 people.
 The official live album, recorded in the pavilion of sports of Madrid on 21 February 1987 is considered their apex.
 It was followed by a period with ups and downs until they presented their studio album, Otra Vez En la Ruta, in 1990.
 The band subsequently undertook a hiatus.